oeloeloel/forked/app/story.md

 Next is the text of the heading (My Birth).
 This will be shown at the top of the screen when the chunk is displayed.
 This text is optional and if it is left out, Forked will show the story title instead.

-Finally, there is the Chunk ID {#start}.
+Finally, there is the Chunk ID {#birth}.
 This identifies the chunk so Forked knows how to find it.
 It begins with a hash # followed by a unique name, without any spaces.
 It is wrapped in curly brackets, also known as braces {}.

 [Next: Adding Text](#adding_text)
 [Back: Story Chunks](#story_chunk)